venenux/alpine-wiki/tutorials/server-alpine-LAMP-professional-fast-forward.md

 ## 3 - Databases - MySQL postgreSQL SQLite ODBC

-In alpine the only option is using Mariadb.
+In alpine the only option is using Mariadb or Postgresql, ODBC only provides TDS and Postgresql, rest of options are only in edge or using other linuxes

 #### Mysql Instalation and configuration